 In Our Region

 Green Pastures Quarterly Meeting (GPQM) provides community and support for the eight unprogrammed Friends Meetings and five worship groups in lower Michigan.
-One of its responsibilities is oversight of Friends School in Detroit, a K-8 school.
 GPQM meets on the third Sunday in May and September to conduct business; it meets on the first Sunday in August for outdoor worship and fellowship at Quaker Park in Battle Creek.
-During January or February, one of the monthly meetings hosts a workshop or retreat to which all are invited.
+During the winter, one of the monthly meetings hosts a workshop or retreat to which all are invited.

 Lake Erie Yearly Meeting (LEYM) meets annually during the summer for business and worship.
 Unprogrammed Friends Meetings in Ohio, Michigan, and parts of Pennsylvania and West Virginia belong to the LEYM Yearly Meeting.